lzerma/futurefinance/README.md

 a [Sails](http://sailsjs.org) rest API for Future Finance.

 ## Testing
-To be able to run the test properly you must install all the packages.
+To be able to run the tests properly you must install all the packages.
 To do so, execute: `npm install` on the project root folder.

-After, run `npm test` and the test will run through all available tests on the project.
+After, run `npm test` and it will run through all available tests on the project.

 All the tests suites are localized in _test/_.